Skip to content

 Steel

-For magnetic and electrically conductive regions such as steel with $$ \mu = \mu(|\mathbf{B}|),\qquad \sigma = \sigma_{\text{steel}},\qquad \mathbf{B}_r = 0 $$ we can create the material using:
+For magnetic and electrically conductive regions such as steel with $$ \mu = \mu(|\mathbf{B}|),\qquad \sigma = \sigma_{\text{steel}},\qquad \mathbf{B}_r = 0, $$ the material is created with:

 steel_material = TimeDomainMagneticGeneralMaterial(